capt-farvez/Banking_System-Java-/README.md

 ### Banking System (Java)
-A Simple Banking System by java Using GUI
+A Simple Banking System by java Using GUI.

+Language : Java.
+Others : JavaFX, Scene Builder (For Design).

 ### Developed by
 * **Anowar Hossen Farvez**